 Elle is waiting at the exec terminal, “Quick trips are the best, Cilia misses Zelda, she must have searched the house and the grounds a dozen times.”

-“Our family prefers to be together, includes the animals, the dogs anyway, Burma is pretty independent.”
+“Our family prefers to be together, includes the animals, the dogs anyway, Burma is a bit more independent.”

 “It was a Shadow then.”